Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Introduction

 \subsection{Market Model and Problem Formulation}

-\reee{In this paper, we consider the secondary spectrum trading between one PR (seller) and multiple SUs (buyers) for all idle spectrum in a given time period (consisting of multiple time slots).
-Moreover, we consider the \textit{short-term} spectrum trading, i.e., the idle spectrum is traded on a slot-by-slot basis.} Fig.~\ref{system-illu} illustrates such a time-slotted secondary spectrum market within a period of $12$ time slots.
+\reee{In this paper, we consider the secondary spectrum trading between one SR (seller) and multiple SUs (buyers) for all idle spectrum in a given time period which consists of multiple time slots.\footnote{\revth{Detailed discussions regarding time period and time slot can be referred to Section \ref{sec:model:1}.}} Moreover, we consider the \textit{short-term} spectrum trading, i.e., the idle spectrum is traded on a slot-by-slot basis.} Figure \ref{system-illu} illustrates such a time-slotted secondary spectrum market within a period of $12$ time slots.
 The blank and shadowed squares denote the idle spectrum and busy spectrum in each time slot, respectively.
 The edge connecting two SUs denotes the interference relationship between them.
 In other words, any two SUs without a connecting edge (e.g., SUs \{4, 5\} or SUs \{6, 8\}) are interference-free (also called \textit{independent}), and thus can use the same (idle) spectrum concurrently without any mutual interference.
-In this example, the idle spectrum at time $t=7$ is allocated to SUs \{2, 6, 8\} simultaneously, as these SUs are independent of each other.~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In this example, the idle spectrum at time $t=7$ is allocated to SUs \{2, 6, 8\} simultaneously, as these SUs are independent of each other.